-The top 10 best air mattresses for 2019
+The best air mattresses for 2019

 - Warranty: Unclear

-The epitome of a cheap air mattress, the $25 Bestway Airbed is is compact, lightweight and, with its integrated pump, relatively quick to inflate.
+The epitome of a cheap air mattress, the $25 Bestway Airbed is compact, lightweight and, with its integrated pump, relatively quick to inflate.

 On the downside, it's not comfortable -- at all.
-It sits low to the ground at just nine inches high, and the pump isn't remotely powerful enough to inflate it fully, so it makes for a rather squishy ride.
-The tubular design gives it the look of a pack of hotdogs, and the one raised, horizontal hotdog that's meant to approximate a pillow, sets the mattress askew, which makes it even more unstable.
+It sits low to the ground at just 9 inches high, and the pump isn't remotely powerful enough to inflate it fully, so it makes for a rather squishy ride.
+The tubular design gives it the look of a pack of hot dogs, and the one raised, horizontal hot dog that's meant to approximate a pillow rest, sets the mattress askew, which makes it even more unstable.

-The Bestway Airbed has plenty of negative reviews on Walmart.com that cite slow leaks, fast leaks, burst seams, spontaneous bubbling and terrible customer service -- as well as dozens of very positive ones.
+The Bestway Airbed has plenty of negative reviews on Walmart.com that cite slow air leaks, fast air leaks, burst seams, spontaneous bubbling and terrible customer service -- as well as dozens of very positive ones.
 And though Bestway's comically vague manufacturer's warranty doesn't instill confidence, given the price, warranty isn't a crucial consideration here.
 Still, Walmart's policy states that most products can be returned, with their original packaging, for a full refund within 90 days.

-The bottom line: If you're looking for the least expensive air mattress available, this is it.
+The bottom line: If you're looking for the least-expensive air mattress available, this is it.
 Unless you're a narcoleptic, don't expect to get a good night's sleep on it.

 - Price: $51

-Note: This story was originally published in June.
-It has been updated with new formatting, but the picks are unchanged from the original version.